AgataBG/sme-bi-course-application/vm-exercises.md

 In which quarter we had the highest amount of Home Office orders?
 Provide an answer in format e.g. Q4-2010.

 #### Exercise (open) question 2:
-Which chart would you look at to check in which quarter we had overall the most orders?
+Which chart provides a better answer to the question "in which quarter we had the most orders overall"?
 Type in either line or column.

 #### Answer 1:
 Q1-2017